If you're looking to invest in a new set of irons to get added distance, check out our run down of current favourites

 Distance has become a huge part of the modern game of golf and if you can hit it further than you have a distinct advantage over other players at pretty much every level of the game.
 Consider what Bryson DeChambeau has been achieving this season.

-Luckily, iron technology has taken a huge leap forward in recent years and every manufacturer in golf has a model designed purely to hit the ball as far as possible.
-Bearing that in mind, below are some of our favourites.
+Luckily, the best golf irons on the market have had huge leaps forward in technology in recent years every manufacturer in golf has a model designed purely to hit the ball as far as possible.

-Within this particular category of the best distance irons 2020 has to offer, you’ll find clubs featuring technologies to maximise clubhead and ball speed in order to generate maximum distance.
+Within this particular category of the best distance irons, you’ll find clubs featuring technologies to maximise clubhead and ball speed in order to generate maximum distance.

 Although added distance will give you a significant advantage, you’re also going to want to select an iron that delivers consistency and a good level of accuracy.
 Out and out distance is all very well but if it’s sending you into the trees or penalty areas, then its benefits are somewhat negated.

-Our selection below showcases irons that offer the ultimate in distance but have also been engineered to give you control over that distance.
+Our selections of the best distance irons below all offer the ultimate in distance but have also been engineered to give you control over that distance.

 Best Distance Irons